biojava/biojava.github.io/wiki/BioJava:CookBook1.7.md

 -   [How can I mutate a
     residue?](BioJava:CookBook:PDB:mutate "wikilink")
--   [How can I calculate a structure superimposition?](BioJava:CookBook:PDB:align "wikilink")
+-   [How can I calculate a structure alignment?](BioJava:CookBook:PDB:align "wikilink")
--   [How can I use a simple GUI to calculate a superimposition?](BioJava:CookBook:PDB:alignGUI "wikilink")
+-   [How can I use a simple GUI to calculate an alignment?](BioJava:CookBook:PDB:alignGUI "wikilink")
 -   [How can I interact with Jmol?](BioJava:CookBook:PDB:Jmol "wikilink")
 -   [How can I serialize to a